Nelarius/wrenpp/README.md

 Known issues:
 - Not type-safe.
 It's undefined what happens when you try to bind code that returns a type which hasn't itself been bound (most likely a crash is going to happen)
 - Wren access from C++ is rather minimal
-* Calling Wren methods from C++, which themselves call foreign methods, doesn't work at the moment and will cause a segfault.
-This is due to a known [issue](https://github.com/munificent/wren/issues/362) in Wren.

 [![Build Status](https://travis-ci.org/Nelarius/wrenpp.svg?branch=master)](https://travis-ci.org/Nelarius/wrenpp)